mlatjac/FrEn/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is where your description should go.
+Laravel package that supplies language tracking and language switching services and pulls in commonly used multi-language packages to create a sane basis for bilingual (French and English) Laravel apps.

 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation